MaoDeMatos/portfolio/README.md

 Personal portfolio hosted [here](https://maodematos.rf.gd/).

-I'm using :

-- PHP/HTML - SCSS - JS/JQuery
-- [Live SASS Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) to compile SCSS to CSS.
-- [Haikei](https://app.haikei.app/) to generate styling elements.
+I'm using [Haikei](https://app.haikei.app/) to generate styling elements.

 ## Run the app

 The app runs with two docker containers :
-- NGINX server
+- Linux Alpine NGINX server
-- PHP-fpm server
+- Linux Alpine PHP-fpm server

-Just use :
+Use :
-- `docker-compose up -d` to run the app
+- `docker-compose up -d` to run the app in dev mode (with this repo mounted to the app)
+- `docker-compose -f "docker-compose.yml" up -d` to build a lighter version of the app (only necessary files are copied to the images)

+And :
 - `docker-compose stop` to stop it
 - `docker-compose down` to completely remove it